 The documentary is an instant hit with school teachers.
 Unfortunately, skeptics seize on a number of isolated lies to imply they somehow discredit the whole movie.

 When asked to explain “the scientific purpose” of his new expedition, oceanographer Steve Zissou says simply, “revenge.”
 The one-word answer provides a good laugh to moviegoers, a meme to the Internet and several grant applications to Stephan Lewandowsky.

 Justice Burton of the High Court of England and Wales finds it unlawful to show An Inconvenient Truth in UK schools without ‘guidance notes’ alerting children to the film’s “political bias” and “errors of science.”
 Eager to win back the British education market, Gore’s editing team experiments with cutting all falsehoods and/or dishonest statements from the film.
-But the new, deception-free version tests poorly with schoolteachers, who complain that its 12-minute runtime isn’t even enough to waste a period.
+But the new, deception-free version tests poorly with teachers, who complain that its 12-minute run-time isn’t even enough to waste a school period.

 At the movies: Mainstream science finally hits the mainstream